rahmathanifpurnama/management-document-app/scripts/README.md

 # Database Management Scripts

-This directory contains utility scripts for managing the Document Management System database and initial setup.
+This directory contains utility scripts for managing the Document Management System database and initial setup with full production support.

+## 🔥 Production Support

+All scripts now support both development (emulator) and production environments with automatic service account configuration.

 ## Prerequisites